Whitworth Home Page > Adult Degree Program >

 - transfer credit of a maximum of 96 quarter credits or 64 semester credits;

-- waiver of all general requirements with the following exceptions, Core 300, Reason and Knowing, Biblical Literature, and Modern Language (can be met with Whitworth 3-credit language course offered in the evening; or, 8-semester or 15-quarter credits of transfer)
+- waiver of all general requirements with the following exceptions, Core 300, Reason and Knowing, Biblical Literature, and World Language (can be met with Whitworth 3-credit language course offered in the evening; or, 8-semester or 15-quarter credits of transfer)

 - Transfer of Washington state community college A.A.S. degree.
 See Bachelor of Liberal Studies "Upside-Down" Degree.